mlghty/Wheel-of-Fortune/README.md

 # Wheel of Fortune
 ### Description
 Game basics:
-- 3 Players (we will start wth one player)
+- Up to 3 Players (we will start wth one player)
-- puzzle with a theme as a overall clue
+- Word puzzles with a theme
-- when it's the players turn they will spin, buy a vowel or solve.
+- Players turn: players will be able to interact with the game by spinning the wheel, buy a vowel, solve the puzzle or exit.

--
-Team will create 2 classes.
+At this time the team feels we will create 2 classes.
 Players class:
 1. Name
 2. Prize Amount for round